nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Clearing debts: `cleardebts`

 **What it does:**<br>
-Clears all of a debtor's debts from PayMeLah. <br>
+This command clears all of a debtor's debts from PayMeLah.

-You can use this command to delete all of a person’s debts and your relationship can start afresh!
+**When to use:**<br>
+When you no longer need to keep track of any debts of a person, you can use this command to clear their debt list!
+If you want to stop keeping track of only some of a person's debts, you can [delete specific debts](#deleting-a-debt-deletedebt).

 **Format:**<br>
 `cleardebts <person index>`